Akumzy/nedb-async/README.md

   yarn add nedb-async
 ```
 <img src="https://z-p3-scontent.flos9-1.fna.fbcdn.net/v/t1.0-9/40517761_1095400233942946_1511611996070477824_n.jpg?_nc_cat=0&oh=8d3a070b9fceb9e4157ae17f89746637&oe=5C357C29" alt="Nedb promise test">
 How to use?
-Is very simply, so too avoid to much complexity all the cursor modifiers for
+It is very simple, so to avoid too much complexity all the cursor modifiers for
 ` find, findOne and count `
 methods have to be pass as the last argument in an array to differentiate is from the
 *query, projection and option* parameters which are mainly `object`